Skip to main content

 • Edit examples/request.json (or any other file) and run helix query dev --file … again.

-• Read requests can be replayed with --warm to pre-populate caches without printing output.
+• Read requests can be replayed with --warm to pre-populate caches.
+Helix Cloud fanout returns no response body; standalone local warming returns the normal body.

 • Pass subcommands explicitly (helix init local …, helix add cloud …) — the CLI never prompts when stdin is not a TTY.